Higher educational programmes - extension

 If you change your educational programme, you must apply for a new residence permit based on the new education.
 You are allowed to start your new studies while you wait for our decision.
 However, you are not allowed to work before a new residence permit has been granted.

-If you have completed a higher educational programme in Denmark, you can be granted a 6 month residence permit to look for employment in Denmark.
+If you have completed a higher educational programme in Denmark, you can either be granted a 6-month or a 3-year residence permit to look for employment in Denmark.

-If you are granted a permit to complete a full higher educational programme, you will generally be granted the 6 month job seeking permit along with your residence permit.
+If you are granted a permit to complete a full higher educational programme, you will generally be granted the 6-month or 3-year job seeking permit along with your residence permit.

 A residence permit for job seeking gives you the same work rights as during your studies: 20 hours per week (15 hours per week if you were granted your permit before 1 January 2015) and full-time through June, July and August.